Posted in Mental Health Tips, Study Tips & Techniques

 6. Once approved, pwede na mag e-oath.

-• Download the file for to see “Guidelines on the Registration of Medical Laboratory Technician”
+• Download the file to see “Guidelines on the Registration of Medical Laboratory Technician”

 May you all be blessed by the peace of God!